mxbmrp3

 Fonts (.fnt files) are auto-discovered and assignable to categories (Title, Normal, Strong, Marker, Small) in Settings > Appearance.
 To generate fonts, use the fontgen utility provided by PiBoSo.
 See this forum post for details.
 An example configuration is provided in fontgen.cfg.

-Icons (.tga files) are discovered alphabetically and available for tracked rider customization.
+Icons (.tga files) placed in the icons\ subfolder are discovered alphabetically and available for tracked rider customization in Settings > Riders.

 Data Files